branBeckett/branBeckett/README.md

 ### Hi there 👋🏼 I'm Brandon

 Living in Berlin.
-Currently working on advancing my career within data science.
-At the moment I'm learning data engineering in python at [dataquest.io](dataquest.io), and deep learning with PyTorch through [fast.ai](https://www.fast.ai).
+I'm a data analyst currently working on advancing my career within data science.
+At the moment I'm learning deep learning with PyTorch through [fast.ai](https://www.fast.ai) and working on building a personal website to showcase my projects.

 Interested in collaborating on a project?
 In Berlin and want to grab a ☕️?
 Feel free to reach out to me anytime.